CS-LNU-Learning-Objects/web-application-architecture/microservices.md

 A monolithic application will always have better performance.
 The internal calls in the application goes through the internal code and this will be faster then API calls.
 The services will have to make lots of request to each other to communicate and become the whole application.
 Today we probably have fast internal LAN and maybe the problem don´t would be so big but in some rare cases it will be a concern.

-The biggest problem is still how to split the application and what should be a service.
-Often you of a service as a handler of a feature or a specific function in a application but it can be hard to se the clear line.
+The biggest problem is still how to split the application and which parts should be a services.
+Often you specify a service as a handler of a feature or a specific function in a application.
+In many cases it can be hard to see the clear line of what should be a service.

 ### Resourses